Fall 2025 Courses

 We will start this course by examining theories that try to understand different puzzles of representation.
 After establishing some familiarity with concepts like congruence and responsiveness, we’ll apply these theories and ideas to questions of race in the United States in both historical and contemporary periods.
 Are racial and ethnic minority constituents represented differently than white constituents?
 If so, how?
 How does the legislative behavior of racial and ethnic minority representatives differ?
 Each week we’ll tackle a new topic from redistricting to symbolic representation to campaigns and racial appeals.
 By the end of the course, each student will complete a research paper tackling an original question on race and representation in the United States.

-Special Topics in American Politics—Good Government and Political Reform in the U.S. (PLAP 4500)
+Special Topics in American Politics—the Courts and American Democracy (PLAP 4500)

 College and Graduate School of Arts and Sciences

-Special Topics in American Politics—Political Polarization in the United States (PLAP 4500)
+Special Topics in American Politics—Political Comms in Media (PLAP 4500)

 College and Graduate School of Arts and Sciences